-The median state level of compliance for space, equipment, and automation is 64.
-The range of scores among individual offices is between 85 percent and 8 percent.
-The wide variation suggests that extra attention should be given to those offices that are operating below the median especially since space is subject to local government priorities and funding.
+The median state level of compliance for space, equipment, and automation is 56.
+The range of scores among individual offices is between 73 percent and 40 percent.
+There is a substantial difference between equipment availability and space needs.
+With the exception of cell phones, most offices are well equipped but suffer from inadequate space.